Awesomeware/goblin-wrangler/README.md

 ## Local development
 Prior to running Goblin Wrangler locally you must do some setup:

-1. `cp web/.firebaserc.example web/.firebaserc` and change the my-gcp-project text to point to the GCP project you've attached to Firebase Hosting.
 1. `cp web/.env.development.example web/.env.development` and set the GOOGLE_CLIENT_ID to a valid OAuth 2 Client ID you've generated in GCP.

 After that it is possible to deploy Goblin Wrangler locally using [Docker Compose](https://docs.docker.com/compose/).
 Our compose file will deploy the